If you have a log file from a car, then simply drag and drop it anywhere on this website to instantly view a graph like the one below. That's it!

 After two months of non-stop working, the TopGear.com team surpassed their goals: They managed to not only hit 0 to 60 mph in 7.09 seconds, they achieved a fuel-economy figure of 84-US MPG (100 Imperial MPG, 2.8L/100km).
 Malone Tuning Ltd. diagnosed a cruise-control issue, supplied a FlashZilla programmer for e-mail tuning support, and provided a special ECU tune that boosts both performance and fuel economy.
 One of Malone Tuning Ltd.’s dealers in California was also kind enough to provide diagnosis and replacement for an injection pump issue that TopGear.com was having.
 Their 0 to 60 MPH time is now around 6 seconds although that has not been officially measured.
 We’re all pleased with the results!

-We tuned a new 2009 Common-Rail VW TDI in March 2009 and dynoed it.
+In March 2009 we were one of the first, if not the first, to tune a new 2009 Common-Rail VW TDI and dyno it.
 We used one of the most conservative dyno machines around, with real-world no-nonsense horsepower and torque numbers.